 Elephants are the largest of all living land animals, capable of growing up to 11 feet tall and weighing 14,000 pounds, in the case of the African elephant.
+There are several elephant species.
 They are, as a group, distributed across a wide range of habitats, but each species has its own unique traits and living conditions relative to its geographic distribution.

 The majority of Asian elephant populations are in India, where the elephants stay close to water.
 Their habitat is vastly different from that of the African elephant, and is primarily tropical rainforest and scattered sections of forest meadows, areas which often fluctuate between meadow and water hole depending on season.
 The climate is relatively temperate throughout most of the year, and vegetation is dense in these regions.

 There are several recognized subspecies of both African and Asian elephants, which are described and distinguished by their habitat preferences and location.
 The two African subspecies are the savannah elephant and the less common forest elephant, which maintains ranges in the more vegetated scrub forests of Africa.
 Among the Asian elephants, populations are divided between the Indian, Sumatran, and Sri Lankan groups.
 The Sumatran and Sri Lankan elephants only inhabit these islands where the habitat is more tropical and wetter year round.

 All elephants migrate throughout the year, altering their habitat to correspond with rainy and dry seasons and the availability of food.
 Migration routes are normally followed year after year and are thought to be selected by routes that allow for easy access to water.